smithms91/Vex-3/README.md

 - [ ] (WIP) Premium Only Modal. *3
 - [ ] If user is premium and using premium colors, when premium is disabled change their color to a default color.
 - [ ] (Mostly done) Fix social icons that are images with a background color.
 Need SVG or pure icon.
-- [ ] Profile Footer needs higher z-index, underneath Vex footer
+- [ ] (Fixed?)
+Profile Footer needs higher z-index, underneath Vex footer
-- [ ] Back button from insights if coming from account page should not take you to settings page, instead accounts page.
+- [ ] (Fixed?)Back button from insights if coming from account page should not take you to settings page, instead accounts page.
 Same from settings page.
+- [ ] Using next themes, stores theme color in local storage.
+Logging in and creating this local storage event, then going to view another users account will display the wrong theme color for the user.

 *2
 - Check example in route file and see if you should update file accordingly. (using payment succeeded event)